keylase/nvidia-patch/README.md

 bash ./patch-fbc.sh -f
 ```

-In case something goes wrong, you can restore the original Flatpak drivers by adding the `-r` paramater:
+In case something goes wrong, you can restore the original Flatpak drivers by adding the `-r` parameter:

 ```
 bash ./patch.sh -f -r